New Directions for Women Inc

 New Directions for Women Inc - Substance Abuse Treatment in Costa Mesa, CA

-New Directions For Women Inc is an addiction treatment center located at 2607 Willo Lane in the 92627 zip code in Costa Mesa, CA. New Directions For Women Inc provides the following rehab services: sexual abuse victims rehab, rehab for domestic violence victims and drug rehab for pregnant women.
-Some of the additional services that New Directions For Women Inc offers consist of group meetings, self help meetings and social skills training.
-New Directions For Women Inc also provides cocaine detox, inpatient opioid detoxification and inpatient alcohol detox.
-Ancillary services provided by New Directions For Women Inc include hepatitis education, counseling and support, health education services and substance use education.
+New Directions For Women Inc is an addiction treatment center located at 2607 Willo Lane in the 92627 zip code in Costa Mesa, CA. New Directions For Women Inc provides the following rehab services: residential drug rehab for adult women, drug rehab for postpartum women and sexual abuse victims rehab.
+Some of the additional services that New Directions For Women Inc offers consist of group meetings, social skills development and self-help groups.
+New Directions For Women Inc also provides inpatient alcohol detoxification, in-patient methamphetamines detoxification and residential benzodiazepines detox.
+Ancillary services provided by New Directions For Women Inc include employment counseling services, individual counseling services and substance use education.

 Located at: 2607 Willo Lane, Costa Mesa, CA 92627